 - Adjust one rack to bottom of your oven.
 Preheat oven to 475 degrees F.

 - Place the cauliflower on a large sheet pan.
-Drizzle with extra virgin olive oil (you might use between 4 and 6 tbsp or so).
-Sprinkle the spice mixture on top of the the cauliflower (keeping aside 1 tbsp for later).
+Drizzle with extra virgin olive oil (you might use between 4 and 6 tablespoon or so).
+Sprinkle the spice mixture on top of the the cauliflower (keeping aside 1 tablespoon for later).
 Toss by hand to make sure all the cauliflower florets are well-coated with the olive oil and spices.
 Spread on the sheet pan in one layer.

 - Cover the sheet pan with foil.
 Place on the bottom rack of the heated oven.
 Bake for 10 minutes.
 Remove from oven and uncover (discard foil).
 Return to heated oven, and bake for another 12 to 15 minutes.
 Remove again from oven, using a pair of tongs, turn cauliflower over on the other side.
 Return to oven for another 12 minutes (total baking time 37 minutes or so).